 To grant consent your authority must be satisfied that the identified public benefits are deliverable, and that there are no other viable or practical ways of delivering them which will cause a lesser degree of harm than that proposed within this application for listed building consent.
-Given the lack of information that has not been established.
 For the reasons outlined above we believe your authority should reject this application.